5 Mullein Leaf Benefits

 1. Mullein Leaf May Benefit Respiratory Health

 Expectorants are medicines or herbal supplements that help to clear mucus from the lungs by thinning mucus production and promoting cough.
 Demulcents are soothing agents that reduce inflammation on the skin or mucus membranes by creating a protective layer over the inflamed tissues.
 The expectorant properties of mullein are thought to come from saponins that promote fluid production in the lungs.
-The demulcent properties come from polysaccharides, and carbohydrates that form mucilage to soothe inflamed mucus membranes and skin.
-The unique combination of expectorant and demulcent found in mullein leaf may benefit conditions like bronchitis and chronic obstructive pulmonary disease or COPD.
+The demulcent properties come from polysaccharides and carbohydrates that form mucilage to soothe inflamed mucus membranes and skin.
+The unique combination of expectorant and demulcent found in mullein leaf may benefit respiratory conditions.

-Studies suggest that mullein may also reduce asthma because of its anti-inflammatory effects.
+Studies suggest that mullein may also promote clear airways because of its anti-inflammatory effects.
 Research shows that one of the plant nutrients in mullein leaf is flavonoids.
 Flavonoids are a group of naturally occurring molecules that have anti-inflammatory properties.

 2. Mullein Leaf May Benefit Skin Health